Your prenatal record should be accessible to any healthcare provider you encounter throughout your pregnancy.

 A prenatal patient should never find herself in need of urgent medical care without access to basic medical information about her prenatal care.
 There is only one way to avoid this situation and that is to carry a card with up-to-date medical information about your pregnancy.

-Yet, it is mostly patients in medical clinics who are given these “medical record” cards.
+Yet, it is most often patients in medical clinics who are given these “medical record” cards.
 (Worst case scenario: when a pregnant patient is not conscious nor in the company of others who can offer medical information that can be life-saving.)

 Offer the information in this post to your friends and family (for any medical condition not just during pregnancy).
 It is a very useful and simple way to safeguard your healthcare in ways that nothing else can: